solygambas/html-css-javascript-projects/README.md

 ## Setup Instructions

-To get started with these projects, follow these simple steps:
+To get started with these projects, [**watch the setup tutorial on YouTube**](https://youtu.be/lEY0YchJLEU) or follow these simple steps:

 1. **Fork the Repository**: Click on the "Fork" button at the top-right corner of this page to create a copy of the repository in your GitHub account.